 Restore

-The GRAX Point-in-Time Restore feature gives users the ability to update selected records to an earlier state which was backed up by GRAX.
-This is crucial for users who have a catastrophic event and need to restore records but it isn't the only challenge Salesforce Data Administrators face.
+The GRAX Restore feature gives users the ability to update selected records to an earlier state which was backed up by GRAX, as well as the option to restore previously deleted records back into Salesforce.
+This is crucial for users who have a catastrophic event and need to restore records, but it isn't the only challenge Salesforce Administrators face.
 What about a data corruption that only affects a few fields, or one that has escaped the notice of the team for a few days or weeks?
 How would the administrator mass restore thousands, or a hundred thousand records, to a version of this record from a few weeks ago?

-This is where GRAX Point in Time Restore is effective.
-With GRAX Point in Time Restore, administrators have the ability to restore individual field level changes, or multiple fields, to any Point in Time in the history of the GRAX Backup.
+With GRAX Restore, administrators have the ability to restore individual field level changes, or multiple fields, to any point in time in the history of the GRAX Backup.

-Open the GRAX Console and navigate to the Restore tab.
+Open the GRAX Application and navigate to the Restore tab.

-The Restore Home page shows a list of all the previously configured Restore Executions and the different states that they can be in.
-This list doesn't include any Restore Executions that have been configured and launched from the GRAX Package, as these are viewed through the Restore Log in the GRAX Package.
+The Restore home page shows a list of all the previously configured batch and single Restore executions and the different statuses that they can be in.

 Status | Description |